wacncontent/CustomizeTool/output/articles/storage/storage-c-plus-plus-how-to-use-tables.md

 	table.create_if_not_exists();

 ## Add an entity to a table
 To add an entity to a table, create a new **table_entity** object and pass it to **table_operation::insert_entity**.
 The following code uses the customer's first name as the row key and last name as the partition key.
 Together, an entity's partition and row key uniquely identify the entity in the table.
 Entities with the same partition key can be queried faster than those with different partition keys, but using diverse partition keys allows for greater parallel operation scalability.
-For more information, see [Microsoft Azure storage performance and scalability checklist](storage-performance-checklist.md).
+For more information, see [Windows Azure storage performance and scalability checklist](/documentation/articles/storage-performance-checklist).

 The following code creates a new instance of **table_entity** with some customer data to be stored.
 The code next calls **table_operation::insert_entity** to create a **table_operation** object to insert an entity into a table, and associates the new table entity with it.
 Finally, the code calls the execute method on the **cloud_table** object.
 And the new **table_operation** sends a request to the Table service to insert the new customer entity into the "people" table.